 The Hero Ingredient: The saucy Moroccan lentils.
 Spiced with a combination of turmeric, paprika, and cayenne, these legumes bring just the right amount of heat to this recipe.
 Did we mention they cook up in just 30 minutes?

 The Pro Tip: You can make this Moroccan lentil-stuffed eggplant dish two ways: as pictured or in roll-up form.
-"In my opinion, the roll-ups are a prettier presentation that requires less cooking time," confesses recipe creator Dana of Minimalist Baker.
+"In my opinion, the roll-ups are a prettier presentation that requires less cooking time," confesses recipe creator Dana Shultz.
 "But the stuffed eggplants look like a seriously hearty entrée when plated.
 You can't lose either way!"

 Golden Turmeric Carrot Ginger Soup

-The Hero Ingredient: The carrots.
+The Hero Ingredient: Carrots.
 While squash tends to steal the spotlight when it comes to winter produce, carrots get their moment to shine as a base ingredient in this delicious blended soup.

-The Pro Tip: "This golden turmeric carrot ginger soup is the absolutely perfect soup to dip crusty baguettes in," advises Sarah of Broma Bakery.
+The Pro Tip: "This golden turmeric carrot ginger soup is the absolutely perfect soup to dip crusty baguettes in," advises Broma Bakery's Sarah Crawford.
 "It's thick and vegetal and bursting with flavor," she says.
 "The turmeric imparts a warmth, plus is anti-inflammatory," she adds.

 The Hero Ingredient: The Moroccan-spiced chicken.
 Seasoned with smoked paprika, cumin, and cayenne pepper, the chicken cooks to crispy, juicy, flavorful perfection in the skillet.

-The Pro Tip: Make this skillet-roasted Moroccan chicken and olive tagine a one-pot meal by tossing the veggies in the same skillet with the protein.
-"Not only does this make for quick and easy cleanup, but the squash gets roasted in the chicken's fats, which makes for the most delicious veggie side," says Tieghan of Half Baked Harvest.
+The Pro Tip: Make this skillet-roasted delicious dish a one-pot meal by tossing the veggies in the same skillet with the protein.
+"Not only does this make for quick and easy cleanup, but the squash gets roasted in the chicken's fats, which makes for the most delicious veggie side," Half Baked Harvest founder Tieghan Gerard says.

 Crockpot Moroccan Lentil and Chickpea Soup